digital-asset/daml/compiler/daml-extension/README.md

 - Type-information on hover
 - Renaming of symbols
 - DAML snippet support
-- Command to generate visualization for DAML project via command pallate ctrl + p.
+- Command to generate visualization for DAML project via command palette ctrl + p.

 Please note that this will only install the VSCode extension.
 Full use of the above features will also require that you have a working DAML SDK installed,